The Center for Teaching and Learning established guidelines to help you and the CTL staff work more efficiently to complete your request.

 Blackboard courses are created from the Colleague course ID's.
 Once the Blackboard course creation script is run, all of the courses and instructors are added to Blackboard.

-Cross-listing is merging two or more courses/sections together for one course shell in Blackboard.
+Cross-listing is merging two or more courses/sections for one-course shell in Blackboard.
 This must be approved by the department chair.
 If the department chair approves, the department will add the cross-listed courses/sections to Colleague.
 Once in Colleague, the cross-listed course will be created in Blackboard when the course creation script is run.

 Request for Additional Shells:

 Every course section will have a Blackboard course shell that is created.
-However, there are circumstances that may require you to have an additional shell provided for course building and not for live course use.
-Instructors may request any of the following types of shells below, but will have to provide chair or dean approval.
+However, some circumstances may require you to have an additional shell provided for course building and not for live course use.
+Instructors may request any of the following types of shells below but will have to provide chair or dean approval.
 Please note that these types of shells are separate from the Non-Academic Course shells mentioned in the next section below.

 • MASTER: (Master shell will remain for online only)